TehPeGaSuS/TOI/Hookupz/Privacy_Policy.md

 ---

-## 6. Data Retention
+## 6. Data Retention and Account Status

-We retain personal data only for as long as necessary to:
+We retain personal data only for as long as necessary to operate the service, comply with legal obligations, resolve disputes, and enforce our policies.
+Hookupz.win follows a **data minimisation approach** wherever possible.

-- Provide the service
-- Comply with legal obligations
+---

+### 6.1 Automatic Deletion of Messages and Uploaded Content

+To protect user privacy, **all user-generated content** is automatically deleted after a short retention period.

+This includes, but is not limited to:

-- Resolve disputes
+- Chat messages
-- Enforce agreements
+- Uploaded files
+- Images and media
+- Shared content in channels or private conversations

+**Retention period:**
+All such content is automatically removed **after 7 days**, regardless of account status.

+This deletion process is automated and irreversible.

+---

+### 6.2 Account Deactivation

+Users may **deactivate their own account** through available account settings.

+- Deactivation disables access to the account
+- Profile visibility and participation are restricted
+- Deactivation does not immediately delete account metadata

+Deactivated accounts may be reactivated unless permanently deleted.

+---

+### 6.3 Account Deletion Requests

+Permanent **account deletion must be requested manually**.

+- Users may request deletion by contacting us using the details provided in this Privacy Policy
-Users may request account deletion, subject to legal and technical limitations.
+- Requests are handled within a reasonable timeframe, subject to legal and technical limitations
+- Certain minimal data may be retained where required by law or for legitimate interests (e.g. abuse prevention)

+Once an account is deleted, it cannot be restored.

+---

+### 6.4 Logs, Backups, and Legal Retention

+Technical logs or backup data may temporarily retain residual information.

+- Backup data is overwritten according to routine backup cycles
+- We do not actively restore deleted user content from backups
+- Data required for legal compliance or security may be retained as permitted by law

 ---